Bring your own database (BYOD)

-Finance and Operations doesn't allow T-SQL connections to the production database.
+The application doesn't allow T-SQL connections to the production database.
 If you're upgrading from a previous version of Finance and Operations, and you have integration solutions that require direct T-SQL access to the database, BYOD is the recommended upgrade path.

-As a customer of Finance and Operations, you can use either Entity store or BYOD.
+You can use either Entity store or BYOD.
 The default operational reports that are available take advantage of embedded Power BI and Entity store.
 We recommend that you use our default operational reports as your first choice.
 You can also extend the ready-made operational reports to meet your requirements.
 You should consider BYOD a complementary option that you use as you require.

 Creating a SQL database

 Before you can configure the entity export option and use the BYOD feature, you must create a SQL database by using Azure portal.

 For one-box development environments, you can create a database in the local Microsoft SQL Server database.
 However, this database should be used only for development and testing purposes.
 For production environments, you must create an Azure SQL database.